diaorui/peek-deck/ai.md

 *Shakker Labs*

-AWPortrait-Z is a LoRA model for text-to-image generation, fine-tuned on Z-Image-Turbo to produce high-quality, realistic portraits with improved skin texture, balanced lighting, and diverse facial features, primarily for portrait generation and beauty applications.
+AWPortrait-Z is a LoRA for text-to-image generation, fine-tuned on Z-Image-Turbo to produce high-quality, realistic portraits with improved skin texture, controlled lighting, and diverse facial features, ideal for beauty and portrait applications.

 `text-to-image`

-⬇️ 2,006 • ❤️ 186 • 4d ago
+⬇️ 2,006 • ❤️ 187 • 4d ago

 ---